sap-tutorials/Tutorials/tutorials/hana-dbx-connections/hana-dbx-connections.md

     !![renaming a connection](properties2.png)

-2. To add the same database but with different credentials, right-click on a database and choose **Add Database with Different User**.
+2. To add the same database but with different credentials, right-click a database and choose **Add Database with Different User**.
 This can be useful when you wish to connect to the same SAP HANA database but with a different set of credentials perhaps because you need elevated permissions.

     ![connecting as a different user](clone.png)